-If one is in the northern hemisphere, the MC is exactly due south, because we are looking south toward the equator of the Earth when we see a culminating planet.
+If one is in the northern hemisphere, the MC is exactly due south, because we are looking south toward the equator of the Earth when we see a culminating planet (for example, the Sun at about Noon).
 The IC is due north.
 Thus the astrological chart is like an upside-down map as far as directions go.
 The top is south, the left is easterly, the bottom is north, and the right is westerly.

 Looking at these additional two “Angles” we see that Angelina Jolie has one planet on the MC.
 That planet is Jupiter, the planet of fortune, opportunity, gifts, generosity, and social benefits.